FateEvent/ft_linear_regression/README.md

 where _m_ represents the total number of examples in the dataset.

-A __cost function__ has to be:
+A __cost function__ should ideally be __differentiable__ and __convex__ to facilitate efficient optimization, particularly when using gradient-based methods
-- differentiable,
-- convex.

 A function is __differentiable__ if it has a derivative for each point in its domain as the following examples:

 ![Examples of differentiable functions](varia/img/differentiable.png)

-While functions which have a cusp or a discontinuity are non-differentiable:
+whereas functions which have a cusp or a discontinuity are non-differentiable:

 ![Examples of undifferentiable functions](varia/img/non-differentiable.png)